 A very common misunderstanding of this validation requirement is that FDA compliance can be met by having their software vendors “validate” the software they are selling.
 Software vendors cannot sell you “FDA approved software” or “FDA validated software” because it is not the software itself that is validated, it’s the way the software is used in your business and your processes that needs to be validated.

 Software vendors that specialize in selling to the medical device marketplace have many standard features built into their software that help reduce the complexity of regulated processes.
 By building into their products domain expertise, access to expert training content, regulatory notifications alerts, and best practices, medical device software can enable your organization to comply with regulations that include 21 CFR Part 11, 21 CFR Part 820, GMP, ISO13485, ISO9000, and other regulatory standards.
 However, this does not mean that the software is FDA approved!
 The manufacturer has to go through the validation process as part of evaluating the effectiveness of both software and processes that leverage the software.

 As an example, one of the most frequent FDA 483 warning letters sent year after year concerns a medical device company’s complaint files.
 Specifically, establishing and maintaining procedures for receiving, reviewing and evaluating complaints (21 CFR 820.198(a)).
-Medical device specific software has all the information that is needed for this type of reporting and can easily handle submission processing using FDA’s MedWatch 3500A form.
-How a company analyzes this information for severity and trends so they can identify where there might be quality issues, risk of recalls, or opportunities for product design improvement is a procedure and falls outside the software.
+Medical device-specific software has all the information that is needed for this type of reporting and can easily handle submission processing using the FDA’s MedWatch 3500A form.
+How a company analyzes this information for severity and trends so they can identify where there might be quality issues, risk of recalls or opportunities for product design improvement is a procedure and falls outside the software.
 It is the combination of the software, how the software is used in your business, and all the procedures surrounding it that requires validation.